Texas Endovascular Logo

 Stay Safe and Smooth with Shapewear

-And remember: if you have any symptoms, follow these important steps.
+And remember: if you have any symptoms of varicose veins or blood clots, follow these important steps.
 Stop wearing your Spanx right away, and see if your symptoms improve.
-Then, if you still notice issues, call the office right away for
+Then, if you still notice issues, contact the office right away and request a consultation .

 Source Page: https://texaseva.com/sources/